Get Started with AwardcoGet a Demo

 Monetary or Point-Based System

 If you have the budget for it, give employees a small amount of money they can award along with their recognitions each month.
-That way, when employees show appreciation for the people around them, those people get kind words AND a monetary reward.
+That way, when they show appreciation for the people around them, those people get kind words AND a monetary reward.
 Talk about a win-win.

 Handwritten Notes or Cards

 If you want to stray away from digital mediums so that every employee can easily participate, you could set up “recognition stations” around the office with paper, pencils, stickers, and other fun stationery.
-That way employees could quickly write out their recognitions and give them out in person.
+That way they could quickly write out their recognitions and give them out in person.

 Social Media Shout-Outs